AlexanderAbair/Lamium_phenology/README.md

+# ATTENTION: I AM WORKING ON CLEANING THIS PROJECT AND CONVERTING IT INTO A TUTORIAL.
+# SOON TO BE DEPRECATED, BUT A NEW LINK WILL BE PLACED HERE.
 # *Lamium amplexicaule* phenology analysis
   Here are all my scripts for my test analysis of iNaturalist phenology data.
   The first steps are carried out in the r project in the root directory.
   Subsequent shell scripting using functions from ImageMagick is carried out in the plots subdirectory.
   Apologies if any of this is unintelligible, I'm new to r!
-  Message me on any of my social media platforms if you have questions.<br/>
+  Message me on any of my social media platforms if you have questions.<br/><br/>
   social_media_profiles = c('Instagram @PlantExplorer', 'Twitter @Alex_Abair', 'Facebook Alex Abair', 'iNaturalist alex_abair')